Ways to Serve

 The Santa Clarita Food Pantry and Help the Children are the local organizations that our church supports through the Communion Sunday food drive.
 The organizations provide supplemental food to the residents of Santa Clarita and have experienced a significant increase in individuals seeking assistance during the past year.

-Grocery bags with a list of current needs are distributed the week before Communion Sunday which is the first Sunday of the month.
-The filled bags are brought to the Fellowship Hall.
+A list of current needs is included in the bulletin the week before Communion Sunday which is the first Sunday of the month.
+The donated groceries are then brought to the Fellowship Hall that Sunday morning.

 Family Promise is a community wide, interfaith program designed to provide families in crisis with a place to stay together as a family, and assistance in solving the underlying causes of their homelessness.
 Currently, there are over 850 homeless children in the William S. Hart School District, signaling an important need here in our local community.
 This successful nationwide program is designed not only to provide transitional housing for homeless families, but to help individuals become self-sufficient again through individualized training, counseling, and support services.